steven-steven/Blog/pages/blog/2023-reinvention.html.md

 ### Not enough time
 Juggling my time for myself, my career, and my love relationship proves to be much more difficult than I imagined.

 I stopped climbing to save money and give back time for other things.
-I stopped journaling and hadn’t spend time writing as much as id like to.
-Despite my GF encouraging me to spend time for myself when I needed it, it takes a lot of practice and adjustments to find a right boundary.
+I stopped journaling and hadn’t spend time writing as much as I'd like to.
+Despite my gf encouraging me to spend time for myself when I needed it, it takes a lot of practice and adjustments to find a right boundary.

 ### Don't compromise your identity
 Perhaps I'm guilty for the lack of communication, but I find myself making small compromises (ie. movies, music, spoken language) in the relationship that didn't seem to be a big deal until I began looking back and feeling like I wasn't myself.
 Identity crisis! 🚨